amirhmu1/MathKeyboard/README.md

 - 📱 Responsive design (works on desktop & mobile)
 - 🔤 Supports copy & paste into any editor or app

+## 📸 Screenshots
+Here’s a preview of the keyboard:
 ![picture](Symbols.png)